 Drainage and mulch when heat dries the surface

 Sustained warmth can hide wet feet that April rains exposed.
-Bark that stays damp at the flare while leaves look filmed from the road stresses roots on both counts.
+Bark that stays damp at the flare while leaves look coated from the road stresses roots on both counts.
 Revisit pavement edges after a normal shower with April drainage cues until leaves fully shade the ground.

 Heat accelerates evaporation on leaves while roots may still sit in saturated soil near drives.
 One message with compass direction and dated photos teaches more than separate guesses in June when guest traffic peaks.